-In general, the nature of life insurance is such that their liabilities have longer durations than the available assets in the markets.
+In general, the nature of life insurance

+is such that their liabilities have longer durations than the available assets in the markets.
 For valuing liabilities, economic assumptions are needed for the full maturity of liabilities, and it is needed to extrapolate economic data beyond the horizon available for deep and liquid markets.
 Generally, this applies to rates and volatilities and is most significant for interest rates.
 The last liquid term varies significantly between markets.
 This topic is recognized in Solvency II which requires adequate extrapolation approaches for areas where no market reliable data are available.
 For Allianz, yield curve extrapolation is done in line with the approach described in the Articles 46 and 47 of the Delegated Act (EU) 2015/35.
-Yields are taken from quoted market data till the starting point of the extrapolation.
+Yields are taken from quoted market data till approach retained.
+This ensures that reality and projection are aligned, or at least that differences are understood.